 Face Shape Haircut Pointers

 Now that you’ve determined your shape and made your old grade school math teacher proud, please use the following male face shape and hairstyle guide to determine the cut that’s right for you.
 And don’t take anything we say as gospel because there are simply too many variables.
-For instance, some men with heart shaped faces want to cultivate the natural pointedness of their chins rather than conceal that pointedness.
+For instance, some men with heart-shaped faces want to cultivate the natural pointedness of their chins rather than conceal that pointedness.
 What’s most important is that you get a good sense of the relationship between face shapes and male hairstyles, and then proceed accordingly.
+It’s not as simple as oblong vs oval face, there are A LOT of options in between.

 Since your face is somewhat long, seek a balanced hairstyle that lends a uniform vibe.
 Avoid tapered faux hawks or pompadours with deep fades or anything that pairs long hair on top with much shorter length around the sides.
 Instead, opt for a quality side part if your hair is short or a voluminous slicked back look if your hair is longer.